OpenSTL/StrategicPlan2015/brainstorming.md

 # Strategic Plan 2015 Brainstorming
-*Number of votes in pararenthesis*
+*Number of votes in pararenthesis.*

 *Votes represent OpenDataSTL members present at the December 30, 2014 meeting who indicated (via hash marks) that they were willing to commit time & energy to an idea.
 Names indicate specific leaders/champions of ideas identified during the meeting.*
 *  Big Picture Goals/Vision
   +  Build4STL (6) - Jon